Virgin Galactic: Investors

 After a claimed investment by Virgin Group of US$100 million, in 2010 the sovereign wealth fund of Abu Dhabi, Aabar Investments group, acquired a 31.8% stake in Virgin Galactic for US$280 million, receiving exclusive regional rights to launch tourism and scientific research space flights from the United Arab Emirates capital.
 In July 2011, Aabar invested a further US$110 million to develop a program to launch small satellites into low Earth orbit, raising their equity share to 37.8%.
-Virgin announced in June 2014 that they were in talks with Google about the injection of capital to fund both development and operations.
-The New Mexico government has invested approaching $200m (£121m) in the Spaceport America facility, for which Virgin Galactic is the anchor tenant; other commercial space companies also use the site.
+The New Mexico government has invested approximately $200m (£121m) in the Spaceport America facility, for which Virgin Galactic is the anchor tenant; other commercial space companies also use the site.

-On Monday 28 October 2019, Virgin Galactic listed into the New York Stock Exchange, trading under the ticker symbol 'SPCE', the first publicly traded space tourism company (i.e., company whose primary business is space tourism).
-The company raised $450 million through a SPAC merger listing, and company’s market value after listing was more than $2.4 billion.
-At the time, the company claimed to have over 600 customer reservations representing approximately $80 million in total collected deposits and more than $120 million in “potential revenue.”
+On Monday, October 28, 2019, Virgin Galactic listed on the New York Stock Exchange, trading under the ticker symbol 'SPCE', the first publicly traded space tourism company.
+The company raised $450 million through a SPAC merger listing, and the company's market value after listing was more than $2.4 billion.
+At the time, the company claimed to have over 600 customer reservations representing approximately $80 million in total collected deposits and more than $120 million in "potential revenue".

-Retail interest

-After its listing, SPCE was a popular stock for many retail investors and was often mentioned on the subreddit r/wallstreetbets.

 Aims

+Early history and background

+The Ansari X Prize was a space competition in which the X Prize Foundation offered a US$10,000,000 prize for the first non-government organization to launch a reusable crewed spacecraft into space twice within two weeks.
+It was modeled after early 20th-century aviation prizes, and aimed to spur development of low-cost spaceflight.

+Created in May 1996 and initially called just the "X Prize", it was renamed the "Ansari X Prize" on 6 May 2004 following a multimillion-dollar donation from entrepreneurs Anousheh Ansari and Amir Ansari.

+The prize was won on 4 October 2004, the 47th anniversary of the Sputnik 1 launch, by the Tier One project designed by Burt Rutan and financed by Microsoft co-founder Paul Allen, using the experimental spaceplane SpaceShipOne. $10 million was awarded to the winner, and more than $100 million was invested in new technologies in pursuit of the prize.

 Overview of the flights to be developed

-The spacecraft initially called SpaceShipTwo is planned to achieve a suborbital journey with a short period of weightlessness.
-Carried to about 16 kilometers, or 52,000 ft, underneath a carrier aircraft, White Knight II, after separation the vehicle would continue to over 100 km (the Kármán line, a common definition of where "space" begins).
-The time from liftoff of the White Knight booster carrying SpaceShipTwo until the touchdown of the spacecraft after the suborbital flight would be about 2.5 hours.
+The spacecraft initially called SpaceShipTwo was planned to achieve a suborbital journey with a short period of weightlessness.
+Carried to about 16 kilometers, or 52,000 ft, underneath a carrier aircraft, White Knight Two, after separation the vehicle was to continue to over 100 km (the Kármán line, a common definition of where "space" begins).
+The time from liftoff of the White Knight Two mothership carrying SpaceShipTwo until the touchdown of the spacecraft after the suborbital flight would be about 2.5 hours.
 The suborbital flight itself would be only a small fraction of that time, with weightlessness lasting approximately 6 minutes.
-Passengers will be able to release themselves from their seats during these six minutes and float around the cabin.
+Passengers were to be able to release themselves from their seats during these six minutes and float around the cabin.